2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-01.md

 The EAV and 2sxc need Dependency Injection to work.
 As of now (2022-02) we use the .net Standard 2.1 DI.

+> [!NOTE]
+> The example below also registers the `IntUser` which is the Integration-implementation of the `IUser`.
+> To see the code of that, just check out the example code in the project.

 ### 3.1 General Principles

 The general principle is as follows: